Melissa1909/neuroimaging-primer/README.md

 There are several algorithms and approaches at hand, and the problem is not yet entirely solved.
 [NeuroCombat](https://doi.org/10.1016/j.neuroimage.2017.11.024) provides a great framework to relatively easily correct for the scanner effect while retaining biological variance.
 - The python-based software is provided on [Github](https://github.com/Jfortin1/neuroCombat).
 - However, mind some limitations of ComBat: as nicely explained [here](https://www.youtube.com/watch?v=Ctm20mtbLdU&ab_channel=MosiKia), ComBat may remove variance related to biological effects.
 Therefore, more recent adaptations of NeuroCombat exist, which however are not yet as frequently applied.
+- A comprehensive overview of the different harmonization methods, their statistical background, and pros and cons is provided in [this review by Johanna Bayer](https://doi.org/10.3389/fneur.2022.923988).
+The review focuses on techniques based on linear mixed effects models, ComBat-based models, and machine learning models (like hijacking normative models to harmonize data or using GANs).

 ## 🧐 Statistical analysis - interpret your data meaningfully